- When you’re expanding your market base, it’s important to thoroughly research your new and existing target audience.

 It’s imperative you properly introduce yourself and your brand before advertising in a new market.
 A great way to do that while being cost-effective is through social media marketing.
 Use social media to reach out to the ideal consumers in your new market and build a connection.

 “Finding a new customer is all about becoming a part of his or her community,” said Johnson.
 “Showing up out of the blue to convince someone that they need your product or service is expensive and largely unfruitful.”

-However, if you can gain your consumers’ trust first, you'll soon see sales skyrocketing.
-A great way to do this is through https://www.businessnewsdaily.com, which typically takes place on social media platforms like Instagram or YouTube.
-When a customer sees someone who’s part of a specific community they belong to promoting another business, it affirms that the brand fits with their lifestyle, Johnson said.
+However, if you can gain your consumers’ trust first, you may soon see sales skyrocketing.
+In addition to regular social media posts and ads, a great way to do this is through influencer marketing, which typically takes place on social media platforms like Instagram or YouTube.
+When a customer sees someone who’s trusted and part of a specific community that they also belong to promoting another business, it affirms that the brand fits with their lifestyle, Johnson said.
 [Need help monitoring your social media accounts?
 Check out our best social media management tools.]

 Once you have new leads, one way to personally connect with these potential customers is through text message marketing campaigns.
 This marketing technique allows you to send bulk text messages to segmented groups, and offers a more individualized and direct approach to access new customers.
 [Related content: How to Run a Successful Text Message Marketing Campaign]

 As with any marketing approach, the more information you obtain the better chance for success.
 Consequently, you’ll get the best results if your customer information is both current and organized.

 Tip: Text messaging platforms make this process smoother.
 Take a look at our reviews of the best text message marketing services.

 While all of these tips are key for reaching a new market, they should be part of a wider marketing and outreach strategy.
 Solidifying your consumer demographics, setting campaign benchmarks and intentionality is essential to expanding your brand.